We Finally Know When Apple Will Announce Its New iPhones

 In 2017, Apple released three new iPhones — iPhone 8, iPhone 8 Plus, and iPhone X. In 2018, it's rumored to launch another three, all of which will look similar to the iPhone X with an edge-to-edge display (i.e. no Touch ID fingerprint sensor) and a notch at the top with Face ID.

-If the rumors are true, the new iPhones could come in the largest range of colors yet.
-9to5Mac reports that both iPhone XS models will come in gold, a color that suits the XS name.
-But it's the 6.1-inch LCD model that sounds the most interesting: Analyst Ming-Chi Kuo says it could come in red, orange, and blue, in addition to gray and white.
+If the rumours are true, the new iPhones could come in the largest range of colours yet.
+9to5Mac reports that both iPhone XS models will come in gold, a colour that suits the XS name.
+But it's the 6.1-inch LCD model that sounds the most interesting: Analyst Ming-Chi Kuo says it could come in red, orange, and blue, in addition to grey and white.

 Advertisement